SNICScienceCloud/technical-training/introduction-to-ssc/README.md

 ## Task 1: Provisioning a Virtual Machine

-1. Start an instance by booting an image of Ubuntu 16.04 with 2 VCPUs (remember to inject the keypair you created in Task 0).
+1. "Launch" an instance by booting an image of Ubuntu 16.04 with 2 VCPUs (remember to inject the keypair you created in Task 0).
 Choose the default option "Create New Volume" and choose no for "Delete Volume on Instance Delete" (default).
 2. Assign a floating IPs to the instance.
 3. Access the instance using a SSH client (or if you are using Windows, using Putty) and install the program “cowsay”.
 Also create a file in the home directory.
 4. Create a new security group, and use it to open port 4567 on the instance (attach the security group to the instance).